June 15, 2023

 Registered Clinical Dietitian and Mindset Mentor

 Justine is a seasoned Clinical Dietician with over two decades of experience in private practice.
-Holding a Bachelor of Science from WITS and an Honorary Bachelor of Science in Nutrition and Dietetics from UCT, she is both South African qualified and Israeli licensed.
+Holding a Bachelor of Science from WITS and a Medical Bachelor of Science Honors degree in Nutrition and Dietetics from UCT, she is both South African qualified and Israeli licensed.
 Justine's journey into nutrition was deeply personal, stemming from her own battles with weight management, emotional eating, and adapting her diet post-40 to meet the changing needs of her body.
 This personal connection to her field fuels her mission to empower clients to forge a harmonious relationship with food and their bodies.
 Understanding the complexity of diet, hormones, gut health, and eating habits, Justine brings empathy and expertise to her practice.
 She is dedicated to helping individuals overcome the cycle of dieting and self-sabotage by fostering a profound understanding of their own bodies.
 Justine's approach is grounded in the belief that knowledge is power—by understanding your body, you can work with it, not against it, to achieve lasting health and wellness.